mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 ### Take even fewer dependencies on Google

 Google Drive and GCP couldn't transfer to the buyer without creating a paid Google Workspace account.

-## What I'm glad I did

-### Worked with Quiet Light Brokerage

-Chris Guthrie was great

-Wish they used a better data room

-I think they kind of oversold the packet, but I don't know what it would have been like without the packet

-All fine, except I wish I objected to giving them a cut of inventory.

-Glad that I pushed back on owing everything at closing because it meant that they feel the pain if they negotiate deals with deferred payment.

-Idea was to front load all the due diligence into the packet.

-Packet is more public than I realized.
-Anyone can just check a box and get it.

-Wish they used some better tooling for data sharing.
-We just used Google Drive.

-If I were to do it again, I would have waited to involve a broker until I couldn't find a strategic buyer.
-QLB was helpful in working with strategic buyers, especially since it was my first time, but probably not worth 7.5%.
-I didn't really get what brokers do.
-I would have been happy to work with a broker for the first time, but now that I've seen it from start to finish, I think a good broker would still add value, but not enough to be worth 7.5% of the company.
-The more critical part is the M&A lawyer to make sure you're covered legally.

-### Don't do seller financing

-When we pitched to the strategic buyer, they said, "Interest rates at banks are so high right now, so we'd prefer to do seller financing."

-Banks have billions in resources dedicated to collecting loans.
-They have experience and special lawyers on staff and financial resources all ready.
-They have insights into a buyer's creditworthiness before the loan, and they have mechanisms to collect the debt after the sale.

-I have none of that.
-So if a bank needs to charge 7% interest on a loan to compensate for their risk, the right risk-adjusted interest for me is probably 15-25%.

-With seller financing, you work for the buyer.

-### Assume I'll get nothing after closing

-Treat the incentive awards as meaningless.

-### You can't control anything the buyer does post-acquisition

-### Avoid buyers who want a long transition period

-One or two weeks of free work.
-After that, the buyer should be paying.
-If they push for a long transition period, it suggests they expect a lot of handholding and aren't capable of running a business themselves.

-### Broker gets paid when I get paid

-Negotiate that quiet light gets paid when I do.

-### Discuss thorny issues without lawyers first

-- Met with buyer to talk through contentious issues in the contract to understand what the underlying thing was they were trying to protect/prevent.

-### Created a checklist for the transition

-- created a checklist of everything that had to happen pre close, close day, and post closing.

-As I prepared for the transition, I'd realize something else needs to be updated quickly.

-There were things that I wanted the buyer to do quickly like disconnect my credit cards from all the paid accounts.
-And then there were lower priority things that I thought should be on his radar, like how he probably wants to update everything in our playbooks that says, "If this happens, escalate to Michael."

-### Used dedicated accounts for the business

-- Used a dedicated account for managing domain names so I didn't have to transfer each domain name one-by-one.
-I just handed over the entire hosting account.
-- From the start, used a Twilio number for everything related to the business rather than my direct line, so I just handed over the Twilio account and the buyer changed to forward to his phone.
-- Used Bitwarden for credentials

 ## What surprised me